 Sanibel and Captiva Island beaches are unique for many reasons.
 These two barrier islands are nestled just of the Southwest Florida coast, within a short drive from Fort Myers.
 While Captiva Island features a North-South orientation like most of Florida’s Gulf barrier islands, you’ll find that Sanibel Island has a unique East-West orientation.

 The geography of each island makes it unique.
-Sanibel’s sideways stretch makes in an excellent destination for shelling and beachcombing; Captiva’s lengthy reach gives its beaches fine sand.
+Sanibel’s sideways stretch makes it an excellent destination for shelling and beachcombing; Captiva’s lengthy reach gives its beaches fine sand.

 Both islands are home to fantastic beaches with all kinds of amenities.
 Let’s see what sets the islands apart and explore some of the best beaches on both islands.